CyberNet-Works/superscraper/readme.txt

 SuperScraper by Cyber-Networks
-SuperScraper is a Python script designed for web scraping search results from DuckDuckGo based on user-defined search terms.
+SuperScraper is a Python script designed for web scraping search results based on user-defined search engines and terms.
 It offers various features for customization and efficient data retrieval.

 Features:
 Customizable Parameters: Users can adjust parameters such as input filename, start row, last row, and number of results to return.